-A huge gulf exists between what businesses know about voice-enabled… Continue reading
+A huge gulf exists between what businesses know… Continue reading

 Innovative information technology can be an effective way to make your company more productive and profitable.
-Whether it’s integrating your processes, enhancing your marketing abilities, better managing receivables or improving supply chain… Continue reading
+Whether it’s integrating your processes, enhancing your marketing abilities, better managing receivables… Continue reading

 ICT Digital transformation is one of the buzziest of buzzwords in tech today, but there’s real value behind that buzz.
 At the 2018 VMworld conference, VMware CIO Bask Iyer led a… Continue reading

 In a competitive global economy, decision-makers don’t have the luxury of throwing resources at an IT infrastructure that is incapable of responding dynamically to business needs. – Innovating IT

 Getting in sync with your organization’s goals has never been more important, or more challenging.
 Here’s how to align IT and business strategy for digital success. – IT… Continue reading

 From artificial intelligence to augmented reality, these dozen disruptive technologies and trends will begin driving how business gets done at forward-thinking organizations this year. – Technologies disruption

 In 2018, disruptive technologies like artificial intelligence, natural language processing, and computer vision are maturing, going from game-changing ideas to foundational tools for business.
 This year, we’ll see these and other technologies drive how business gets done and what new products will launch in the near future.

 To get a sense of what’s ahead for this year, we looked at the technologies experts say are most likely to affect a wide variety of organizations as they undergo digital transformations.
 Pros in these fields gave us their top picks for what should be on your radar, as well as some insight into the implications of adopting these new technologies.